intltechventures/Lab.AI/Citations.md

   + https://copin43.hashnode.dev/the-nuremberg-defense-of-ai

-### On the Erroneous Assumption that Programmin is DEAD
+### On the Erroneous Assumption that Programming is DEAD

 - Why kids still need to learn to code in the age of AI
   + https://www.raspberrypi.org/blog/why-kids-still-need-to-learn-to-code-in-the-age-of-ai/